Frequently Asked Questions About Bat Surveys

 Although planning consent may, in rare circumstances, be granted without a bat survey, it would be wise to arrange this type of assessment to minimise costly delays and avoid breaching UK law by eliminating the reasonable likelihood of disturbing bats.
 Based on these laws, it would be strongly advisable to arrange bat activity surveys as soon as you identify a bat found on the site, or evidence of bats that indicate a reasonable likelihood of the presence of bats on or near to the site.
 If, instead, you choose to defy habitats regulations, disturb a bat roost or even go as far as to intentionally kill roosting bats, the consequences of your actions will be severe.

 It is common for a local planning authority to insist on seeing a bat survey report as part of your application for planning permission.
 If, however, you have been able to avoid this legal requirement, it may seem like an appetising shortcut, but in fact, it could emerge as an issue further down the line if bats are present on the site and your development proposals were capable of disturbing, interfering with or harming them.

 Can Bats Stop Me From Getting Planning?

 In a word, no.

 If you hire one of our friendly licensed bat ecologists, we’ll make sure you get planning.
-Sure, there will be the odd hoop to jump through – a fact of life with the planning process in general – but if you follow the further advice that we give you to the letter, we guarantee you planning permission.
+Sure, there will be the odd hoop to jump through – a fact of life with the planning process in general – but if you follow the further advice that we give you to the letter, we guarantee you planning.
 We’ve never failed yet or had a bat survey report disregarded by the local council’s planning department.

 Further, we have never had a bat licence application refused by Natural England or Natural Resources Wales.